Yubkush/Operating_Systems/wet1/README.txt

 V the simple built-in commands (e.g., chprompt/pwd/showpid/cd/...), after making sure that they work fine with no bugs, then move forward
 - implement the rest of the built-in commands
 V implement the external commands
-- implement the execution of external commands in the background
-- implement the jobs list and all relevant commands (fg/bg/jobs/...)
+V implement the execution of external commands in the background V implement the jobs list and all relevant commands (fg/bg/jobs/...)
 - implement the I/O redirection and the pipes
 - Finally implement the bonus command.